WCTEDAQ/WCTEDAQ/UserTools/V1290/README.md

 This tool operates with CAEN V1290 time to digital converters.
-The tool connects to a number of V1290s, reads them out sequentially and stores the data in `DataModel::v1290_readout` for further processing.
+The tool connects to a number of V1290s, reads them out sequentially and stores the data in `DataModel::tdc_readout` for further processing.
 Readout is performed by continuous polling of the cards.

 * `V1290::Initialise` connects to and configures the cards.